apereo/cas/cas-server-documentation/installation/Troubleshooting-Guide.md

 javax.net.ssl.SSLProtocolException: handshake alert: unrecognized_name
 ```

-The above error occurs mainly in Oracle JDK 7 CAS Server installations.
-In JDK7, SNI (Server Name Indication) is enabled by default.
+The above error occurs mainly in Oracle JDK CAS Server installations.
+In JDK, SNI (Server Name Indication) is enabled by default.
 When the HTTPD Server does not send the correct Server Name back, the JDK HTTP Connection refuses to connect and the exception stated above is thrown.

 You must ensure your HTTPD Server is sending back the correct hostname.
 E.g. in Apache HTTPD, you must set the ServerAlias in the SSL vhost: